 If you want a little more audio punch and better stereo separation, powered speakers are a great way to go.
 Powered (or active) speakers, sometimes branded as computer speakers or multimedia speakers, are self-amplified speakers that may require a bit more wiring to connect than soundbars and soundbases, but the payoff could be worth it.
 Typical powered speaker arrangements range from two-speaker solutions to full surround sound systems.
 Generally, you get what you pay for in this category, and the bigger and more expensive the speaker, the bigger the sound.
-Prices range from $200 on the low end to audiophile solutions like KEF’s $2,200 LS50 Wireless, which even offer subwoofer connection for impressively powerful performance.
+Prices range from $200 on the low end to audiophile solutions like KEF’s $2,200 LS50 Wireless, which also offer subwoofer connection for impressively powerful performance.

 Compact home theater system

-The last option is a compact home theater system.
+The last option we’ll cover is a compact home theater system.
 You may not have a multi-thousand dollar home theater, but that doesn’t mean you can’t have similar sound quality.
 Compact home theater systems usually comprise a set of speakers and a separate, compact amplifier.
-These systems, sometimes called home theater in a box (HTIB), offer big sound at an affordable price.
-You will probably have to buy the cables and wires you will need if they aren’t included, and be prepared to take a little more time with installation.
+Sometimes called home theater in a box (HTIB), these systems offer big, immersive sound at an affordable price.
+You’ll probably have to buy the speaker wire if they aren’t included, and be prepared to take a little more time with installation.

 This video tutorial featured the AmazonBasics SB210 soundbar, the Samsung HW-K950/ZA soundbar, the Sonos Playbase, the Onkyo HT-S5800 Home Theater Package, the Edifier Luna Eclipse speakers, and the Yamaha YAS-706 soundbar.